 For instance, say a sticky accelerator pedal caused a crash.
 You would need to have your insurance company investigate the problem.
 If it’s proven that the accident was caused by a manufacturer defect, the automaker could be held responsible.

 These cases are more common than you might think.
-You will need to hire a lemon attorney – and possibly a car accident attorney – to negotiate a settlement.
+You will need to hire a California lemon law attorney – and possibly a car accident attorney – to negotiate a settlement.

 3. Defects Caused by Unauthorized Repairs